 To make sense of these results, it is worth noting some details about the study design.
 17 overweight or obese men were assigned to consume a weight-maintaining baseline diet (15% protein, 50% carbohydrate, 35% fat) on a metabolic ward (which has the subjects living for the entire study duration at the study site, receiving all food from staff and having weight and other biomarkers checked periodically).
-Once the subjects were shown to be weight-stable (within 2-3 weeks), the subjects then spent 4 weeks consuming this baseline diet, followed by 4 weeks consuming the ketogenic diet.
+After this baseline period of 2-3 weeks, the subjects then spent 4 weeks consuming this baseline diet, followed by 4 weeks consuming the ketogenic diet.

 Since the study was published, it has been suggested that the changes in CRP on the ketogenic diet may have resulted from the baseline diet itself, since the study was not randomized and each participant consumed a ketogenic diet after consuming a baseline diet.
 However, this study’s findings with respect to CRP are consistent with other studies, including low-carbohydrate diet proponent and Harvard professor David Ludwig’s 2012 low-carbohydrate diet study (“CRP tended to be higher with the very low-carbohydrate diet (median [95% CI], 0.78 [0.38-1.92] mg/L for low-fat diet; 0.76 [0.50-2.20] mg/L for low–glycemic index diet; and 0.87 [0.57-2.69] mg/L for very low-carbohydrate diet; P for trend by glycemic load = .05″) and another study by Rankin and Turpyn from 2007 (“Although LC lost more weight (3.8 +/- 1.2 kg LC vs. 2.6 +/- 1.7 HC, p=0.04), CRP increased 25%; this factor was reduced 43% in HC (p=0.02)”).